10 Licences and Permits Needed to Open a Restaurant

 There may be an application fee, the amount of which varies depending on the scope and complexity of your proposal.
 To get a more accurate estimate of the potential costs involved in obtaining planning permission for your specific restaurant development, it is advisable to consult with a planning consultant, architect, or other relevant professionals who can provide a detailed cost breakdown based on your project's characteristics and location.

-If you plan to serve alcoholic beverages, you will need to apply for an alcohol licence known as a Restaurant Licence.
-There is also a Special Restaurant Licence which allows for the sale of alcohol without a requirement to serve meals.
+If you plan to serve alcoholic beverages, you will need to apply for an alcohol licence.
+As a business that wants to sell alcohol on their premises, you will need to apply for a Premises Licence.
 Start this process as early as possible.
-Depending on the location, it can take months to complete the application process and receive a licence from local licensing authority.
+Depending on the location, it can take anywhere from several weeks to several months to complete the application process and receive a licence from the local licencing authority.

 Restaurant Business Plan Template